bjorns/gjut.js/README.md

 the variable @modulename.foobar can be inserted as an element content and will render _Hello, world!_.

+The call to gjut.render_html() also takes an object of local variables from the user.
+Assuming passing something like

+    gjut.render_local(template, {'local': 'My local var'}, context)

+The variable _@local_ will be replaced.

 ##### Element functions

 Assuming your module returns: